Financial Responsibility for Bulk Storage Tanks under Subtitle 1 of the Resource Conservation and Recovery Act

 Insurance to cover the cost of a tank leak

-40 CFR 280 requires that all Federally Regulated facilities obtain one of the financial responsibility mechanisms allowed in section 280.94.
-Contact your local insurance carrier to discuss coverage.
-In addition, you can contact the State Insurance Department for information about obtaining insurance of this kind.
+All facilities with federally regulated underground storage tank systems, must obtain one of the financial responsibility mechanisms allowed in 6 NYCRR subdivision 613-8.4(d).
+Contact your local insurance carrier to discuss coverage; alternatively, you can contact the State Insurance Department for information about obtaining insurance of this kind.
+EPA also compiles a list of insurance providers on their website (List Of Insurance Providers For UST Financial Responsibility Requirements | US EPA) based on information received from them.